Seanglerd - stock.adobe.com

 Clarke acknowledges there are lots of players in the ecosystem, and admits there is a need to work more closely together where possible.
-She does not view other apps as competitors, though – there is only one competitor, in her eyes.
+She does not view other apps as competitors, though – there is only one competitor, in her eyes: the bin.

 “We consider other players in the space very much as colleagues rather than competitors.
 The real competitor is the bin or landfill – that represents the common enemy.”

 A recent hiring spree at Olio underlines technology as a great enabler in helping to reduce food waste.
 In March 2022, it made eight major hires, raiding some of the biggest technology companies to shape its senior team.

 Fabían Díaz joined from Amazon as chief technology officer, while other directors were recruited from Deliveroo and Uber, respectively.
 Iona Carter, former brand strategist and customer experience lead for Plum Guide and Sony Music, joined as chief brand officer, while Alex Higgs arrived as chief product officer, having previously held senior roles at Just Eat, Tripadvisor and Confused.com.

 Olio integrates with charity Fareshare’s tech systems as part of its work with Tesco.
 The retailer’s staff reports what surplus food is available, then the charity has first pick of items, before Olio volunteers can select the rest.

 The Olio platform runs on Amazon Web Services and has been built using React Native and Ruby on Rails software frameworks.

 Clarke says retailers are keen on the impact data Olio can provide – every month, it tells them how many people were fed, how much food was saved, the carbon emissions avoided and the amount of water saved by using its services.